Indian Teen Bikes 700 Miles With Injured Dad, Is Hailed As Hero — And Sparks Debate

 Migrant workers like Kumari's father bore the brunt of the Modi's government's early, strict lockdown, which Modi has credited for saving lives in the coronavirus crisis.
 But some economists and commentators blame the lockdown for exacerbating poverty in a country where half the population earns less than $3 a day.

-"India was copying measures that rich countries take to protect public safety and welfare but that low-income countries cannot afford," Ruchir Sharma, chief global strategist at Morgan Stanley Investment Management, wrote in an op-ed in the New York Times over the weekend.
+"India was copying measures that rich countries take to protect public safety and welfare but that low-income countries cannot afford," Ruchir Sharma, chief global strategist at Morgan Stanley Investment Management, wrote in an op-ed in The New York Times over the weekend.
 "I was in touch with officials in other major emerging countries and none advocated total lockdowns because without the resources to support new armies of the unemployed, closing the economy would only lead to more hunger and death."

 On Monday, India lifted a more than two-month-old nationwide lockdown outside of containment zones — neighborhoods with high concentrations of coronavirus infections.
 But separate state-by-state restrictions remain.
 Schools are still closed across India.
 Some restaurants, hotels and shopping malls may reopen June 8.